barrelstrength/sprout-docs/docs/forms/template-overrides.md

 ### Global settings

-Setup a Global Form Template override in the Sprout Forms settings add add the path to the template folder where you wish to place your overrides:
+Setup a Global Form Template override in the Sprout Forms settings and add the path to the template folder where you wish to place your overrides:

 ::: code